FuelLabs/fuels-rs/docs/src/contributing/contributing.md

 - Create a Git branch from where you want to base your work.
 This is usually master.
 - Write code, add test cases, and commit your work.
 - Run tests and make sure all tests pass.
-- If the PR contains any breaking changes, add the breaking label to your PR.
+- Add the breaking label to your PR if the PR contains any breaking changes.
 - Push your changes to a branch in your fork of the repository and submit a pull request.
-  - Make sure mention the issue, which is created at step 1, in the commit message.
+  - Make sure to mention the issue created in step 1 in the commit message.
-- Your PR will be reviewed and some changes may be requested.
+- Your PR will be reviewed, and some changes may be requested.
-  - Once you've made changes, your PR must be re-reviewed and approved.
+  - Your PR must be re-reviewed and approved once you've made changes.
-  - If the PR becomes out of date, you can use GitHub's 'update branch' button.
+  - Use GitHub's 'update branch' button if the PR becomes outdated.
   - If there are conflicts, you can merge and resolve them locally.
 Then push to your PR branch.
 Any changes to the branch will require a re-review.
 - Our CI system (Github Actions) automatically tests all authorized pull requests.
-- Use Github to merge the PR once approved.
+- Use GitHub to merge the PR once approved.

 Thanks for your contributions!